LA County wants Vanessa Bryant to undergo psychiatric exam - WHIZ News

 Vanessa Bryant’s attorneys, in filings submitted Friday, said the county is resorting to “scorched-earth discovery tactics” designed to bully her and the family members of other victims into “abandoning their pursuit of accountability.”

+Attorneys for Los Angeles County, in a statement Monday to The Associated Press, said the county has “great sympathy” for Bryant’s losses.

+“It’s horrific, the worst imaginable,” they said in the statement.
+“But she sued the County for something that didn’t happen.
+There’s been no public disclosure of crash site photos, none.
+So we see this case as a money grab and are doing what’s necessary to defend our client.”

-Attorneys for Bryant and Los Angeles did not immediately respond to requests for comment Monday.
+Attorneys for Bryant did not immediately respond to requests for comment Monday.